caeserlettuce/dapug-console/README.md

     - [x] make login command use a json object for usernames and passwords instead of if statements
     - [x] make a command where you can sign up with a new account (using cache data)

-  - [ ] my own version of wordle except it uses annoyingly long words
+  - [x] my own version of wordle except it uses annoyingly long words
     - i think im gonna rewrite most of this wordle game because it is very stupid and dumb
     - i'm going to push this repo real fast so i can revert to this one if i screw everything up
     - i hate javascript so much

+  - [ ] command that rickrolls the user when used

 ### random notes